 “Whether or not an overseas destination has been designated for quarantine restrictions, our message remains clear that people should not currently be undertaking non-essential foreign travel.
 People need to stay at home to help suppress the virus, protect our NHS and save lives.”

 Public health rules for international travel are an important part of Scotland’s wider response to the pandemic to limit the introduction of new chains of transmission.

-Following the laying of the regulations, the change will come into force at 4am on Tuesday 12 January.
+Due to the increased number of travellers testing positive on return from Dubai, following the laying of the regulations, the change will come into force at 4am on Monday 11 January.

 Individuals who do not complete the form and present it when asked on arrival may be fined £60.
 The fine can be doubled for each subsequent offence up to a maximum of £480.